x-square/portfolio/sql/25_08_student_mental_health.md

 ---
-title: "Analysing Students' Mental Health"
+title: "Analyzing Students' Mental Health"
 author: 'Chiawei Wang'
 date: 'August 2025'
 ---

-`This document presents a technical case study using SQL to analyse the mental health of international students at a Japanese university, focusing on the relationship between length of stay and mental health outcomes.`
+`This document presents a technical case study using SQL to analyze the mental health of international students at a Japanese university, focusing on the relationship between length of stay and mental health outcomes.`

-# Technical Report: Analysing Students' Mental Health
+# Technical Report: Analyzing Students' Mental Health

 ## Background